Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 28

 Pablo Sandoval is back ... at least in the Giants organization, on a minor league deal.
 He never really found his stroke in Boston.
-In his Red Sox career, he hit .237 with a .646 OPS and 14 HR in 161 games and accumulated minus-2.0 WAR.
+In his Red Sox career, he hit .237 with a .646 OPS and 14 homers in 161 games and accumulated minus-2.0 WAR.
 In his much more lengthy Giants career?
-A .294 average, .811 OPS, 106 HR in 869 games with 20.8 WAR. -- Sarah Langs, ESPN Stats & Information
+A .294 average, .811 OPS, 106 HRs in 869 games with 20.8 WAR. -- Sarah Langs, ESPN Stats & Information

 30. Philadelphia Phillies